BraxtonChatman/QuizMaker/README.md

 # How to Install
-Download or clone the repository, and then quizmaker.py is readily available to be run.
+Download or clone the repository, and then quizmaker.py is readily available to be run. quizmaker_example.txt is available as an example quiz for either editing as a teacher or taking as a student.

 # How to Use
 Run quizmaker.py and you will be prompted to select either “teacher” or “student” which are selections as to whether you would like to create a quiz or take a quiz, respectively.